handpoint/cordova-plugin-handpoint/README.md

 # Cordova Handpoint SDK Plugin
 Cross-platform Handpoint SDK for Cordova.
-Take a look at the [Ionic 2 starter application](https://github.com/handpoint/handpoint-ionic-app)
+You might want to take a look at the [Ionic 2 starter application](https://github.com/handpoint/handpoint-ionic-app) to see fully functional example of the plugin.

 ## Installation
 **TODO**